How to turn your LinkedIn profile into an attention magnet.

 You can also create a subsection in your About summary that lists your keywords, which is helpful for technical people who have a lot of skills that people might be searching for, and for executives who have a truly broad range of skills and experience in their toolbox.
 Put it at the bottom of the About section and you can easily update it during your search.

-And be aware that just dumping random keywords in your profile may backfire if your experience doesn't back it up... they work best when they are woven in organically in how you describe your work and your job.
+And be aware that just dumping random keywords in your profile will backfire if your experience doesn't back it up... they work best when they are woven in organically in how you describe your work and your job.

 Build your network before you need it.